eikehmueller/ma32070/lectures/Notes.md

 ## The need for parallel computing
 To solve larger and larger problems in Scientific Computing, we need ever stronger computers.
 For example, the Met Office routinely solves sparse linear systems of equations with $n_{\text{dof}}=10^6-10^9$ unknowns to predict the weather, and thousands of these solves are required for a typical forecast of tomorrow's weather.
 Extrapolating the results in @fig:runtime_solver, a single solve with $n_{\text{dof}}=10^9$ unknowns will take about 15 minutes, so the total time to generate the forecast would exceed $1000\times 15\text{min} = 10.4\text{days}$!
 Clearly, this is not very useful.

 So far, we have implicitly assumed that all calculations are done by a single processor.
 We can speed up our code significantly if we can somehow split the problem into smaller chunks, each of which is solved by a different processor in parallel.
-In theory, running the code on $n_{\text{proc}}$ processors would then make the code $n_{\text{proc}}$ times faster.
+In theory, running the code on $P$ processors would then make the code $P$ times faster.
 Modern supercomputers have millions of compute cores and can perform more than $10^{18}$ floating point operations per second (this is usually known as *ExaFLOP* performance).
 Have a look at the [top500 list of supercomputers](https://top500.org/lists/top500/list/2025/06/), which is updated twice a year and ranks the fastest computers across the world.

 Even desktop computers and mobile phones now typically have multiple processing units, so it is imperative to exploit this additional computing power with our code.